Want to be better with money?

 1) Check your STOs and DDs

-Paying the rent, council tax, credit card repayments, utility bills and TV license by DD or STO is great – it saves you time in making the payments and stops prevents harm to your credit if you pay them late.
-In fact if you are paying any of these manually, why not set up a Direct Debit to automate it?
+Not all DDs and STOs are bad.
+Paying priority bills such as rent, council tax, credit card repayments, utility bills and the TV licence this way is great as it saves you time in making the payments and there is no risk you can forget if busy, ill or on holiday.
 A money detox means making everything as easy as possible!